riestrartime/spring5-mvc-rest/README.md

 - Using swagger editor, you could create the documentation before creating the api.
   - With this you have a "contract" to implement towards.
   - It could be a good starting point.

+# Spring MVC Content Negotiation
+- Just by adding the two Maven dependencies, the code is able to return `application/json` and `application/xml` content, depending on the client request.
+- By doing this change, the Controller tests were failing.
+  - As the controllers now return either xml or json, we have to specify in the controller tests the accept value.